 📅 Age: They must be younger than 25 years of age on December 31 of their nomination year.

-🌍 Nationality: They must be citizen and resident of a low income or lower-middle income country as defined by the World Bank.
+🌍 Nationality: They must be citizen AND resident of a low income or lower-middle income country as defined by the World Bank.

 For more information about the Parvati Dhan Scholarships, please contact Akshunna S. Dogra.